123kevyd/recipeasy/README.md

 Sebastian Araneda - sebaraneda <br/>

 Core Features
-- Recipe Selector
-- Meal Planner
+- Record User Preferences and Owned Recipes
+- Create New Recipes
+- Filter Recipes based on Preferences
-- Recipe Ratings
+- Recipe Ratings and Reviews
-- User Recipes
+- Save Recipes to a User Profile
 - Can respond to 100 users with 1000 requests per minute concurrently

 Tech